zcorleissen/documentation/source/api_v2_instance_resources.rst

 Instance Resources
 ==================

-Get details on an account's instances.
+Get details on an account's instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash